AdobeDocs/commerce-php/src/pages/coding-standards/jquery-widgets.md

 ## Development standards

-*  Widgets should comply with the [single responsibility principle][single-responsibility-principle].
+*  Widgets should comply with the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

    Widgets should not have responsibilities not related to the [entity](https://glossary.magento.com/entity) described by the widget.